compcommlab/oembeddings/README.md

 `03_train/01_train.py`: a wrapper around the fasttext library.
 You can adjust any training parameter.
 Example usage: `python3 03_train/01_train.py cbow data/training_data.txt --window_size 10 --min_count 50 --dimensions 300 --threads 12`

 - The script automatically assigns a random name to the model and stores it in the `tmp_models` directory
+- It creates a subdirectory based on the model parameters.
+    - for the example above, it will create the directory `tmp_models/training_data_cbow_lr0.1_epochs5_mincount50_dims300` and store the model in this path.
+    - With this we conveniently sort all model parameter families in seaparate directories
-- Model parameters are stored in the SQL database alongside their meta information
+- Model parameters are stored in JSON files alongside their meta information

-# Utilities

-- `datamodel.py`: use SQLAlchemy to declare SQL tables
-- `sql.py`: helper functions to start SQL sessions automatically
+    - the JSON file has the same name as the model, and is stored in the same directory
+- The training should result in three files:
+    - Model as `.bin`
+    - Model as `.vec`
+    - Model meta as `.json`

-# Evaluation
+## Evaluation

+- All results are stored in the directory `evaluation_results`.
+- The subdirectories correspond to each specific task.
+- Results are stored as JSON files, can later be read with pandas for running statistical analysis

+### Cosine Similarity

+The scripts `01_eval_cosine_across.py` and `01_eval_cosine_within.py` evaluate the stability of the models.
+For each model, they calculate the cosine distance of cue words against the every word in the entire vocabulary of the model.
+Then they compare the cosine distances pairwise with other models

+For example, there is Model A and Model B. First we take the cue word "Politik" and calculate its cosine similarity to all other words of the Model A's vocabulary.
+Next, we do the same for Model B. So we get two sets of cosine similarity metrics.
+Finally, we measure the correlation between both sets of cosine similarities.
+If the correlation is high, it means the models are stable, and not subject to randomness.
+If the correlation is low, it means that random factors strongly influence the models.

+The two scripts scan the `tmp_models` directory and automatically make the pairwise comparisons based on the directory structure and also the JSON metadata files.

+Model pairs where one model is lowercased and the other is not are not compared!

-## Semantic & Syntactic Tasks
+### Semantic & Syntactic Tasks

-Data files in the directory `evaluation_data/devmoun` were taken from project [GermanWordEmbeddings](https://github.com/devmount/GermanWordEmbeddings), Copyright (c) 2015 Andreas Müller.
+Data files in the directory `evaluation_data/devmount` were taken from project [GermanWordEmbeddings](https://github.com/devmount/GermanWordEmbeddings), Copyright (c) 2015 Andreas Müller.
 These files are licensed under the MIT license.
 See DEVMOUNT-LICENSE.md for additional details.

+The script was enhanced to automatically scan the `tmp_models` directory for all models and to evaluate them one by one.
+The results are stored in `evaluation_results/semantic_syntactic` with subdirectories for each sub-task.

+The evaluation also handles models with lowercased training data automatically (as long as `lower` is in the training data file name)

-## Classification
+### Classification

 Datasets for classification tasks cannot be shared because a) file size is too large, and b) copyright issues (e.g., press releases by parties).